particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Monitor One datasheet battery warnings 2024-01-29

+Added additional warnings related to batteries to the [Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/#battery-warnings).

 ### ESP32 Wi-Fi test binaries 2024-01-25

 Added a link to the test tools binary file to the [Argon ESP32 certification](/hardware/certification/enabling-wifi-rf-test-for-esp32) page.